Prebiotic Foods: Better than Probiotics?

 3. Snack on Prebiotic Foods: Munch on raw carrots, jicama, cucumbers, flax crackers, berries, apples etc. throughout the day.

 4. Dandy Blend: Try out Dandy blend which tastes surprisingly like coffee and is a combination of both dandelion root and chicory root.

 5. Digestive Enzymes: Supplementing with digestive enzymes to support healthy digestion may be helpful to you.

-7. PreBiotic Supplements: If taking an oral prebiotic supplement, buy a supplement that contains either arbinoglactans or both inulin and oligosaccharides for optimal effect.
+7. Prebiotic Supplements: If taking an oral prebiotic supplement, buy a supplement that contains either arabinogalactans or both inulin and oligosaccharides for optimal effect.

 8. Great for Pregnancy: Pregnant and nursing mothers are recommended to take prebiotics because of the known benefits transferred to the baby.

 9. Prevents Against Yeast Overgrowth and UTI’s: Maintain a healthy prebiotic supplementation regimen to avoid yeast overgrowth and related urinary tract infections

 10. Gut Repair Supplement: This contains compounds to help heal an irritated gut lining and nourish a healthy microbiome.
 I use this with most of my clients that have leaky gut and challenging digestive systems and/or auto-immune diseases.